-- Oversee KRCI program including maintaining program guidance, reviewing applications, and contract execution, as needed. - Coordinate with Division of Right of Way to administer KRCI projects as defined by the current budget bill. - Assist with development and maintenance of the statewide railroad GIS mapping and data set using RR GIS, RR maps, RR annual reports, and aerial photographs. - Update the KYTC Rail Transportation Plan as needed. - Participate in various rail studies and research with KYTC involvement. - Collect railroad annual reports and rail accident/incident reports as directed in 603 KAR 7:090. - Actively participate on the AASHTO Council on Rail Transportation, American Railway Engineering and Maintenance-of-Way Association (AREMA), American Short Line & Regional Railroad Association (ASLRRA), and Kentucky Operation Lifesaver. - Monitor, track, and distribute information about railroad line abandonments in Kentucky.
+- Oversee KRCI program including maintaining program guidance, reviewing applications, and contract execution, as needed. - Coordinate with Division of Right of Way to administer KRCI projects as defined by the current budget bill. - Assist with development and maintenance of the statewide railroad GIS mapping and data set using RR GIS, RR maps, RR annual reports, and aerial photographs. - Manage update of the KYTC Statewide Rail Plan. - Participate in various rail studies and research with KYTC involvement. - Collect railroad annual reports and rail accident/incident reports as directed in 603 KAR 7:090. - Actively participate on the AASHTO Council on Rail Transportation, American Railway Engineering and Maintenance-of-Way Association (AREMA), American Short Line & Regional Railroad Association (ASLRRA), and Kentucky Operation Lifesaver. - Monitor, track, and distribute information about railroad line abandonments in Kentucky.